lgbt-foundation/whitepaper/whitepaper.md

 LGBT Impact will seek input from the community in determining its projects.
 In the future, it is anticipated a vote among Token holders may determine the broad allocation of LGBT Impact Tokens to different causes and regions.
 Specific projects may be proposed by members with LGBT identity, and may be approved and administered by the LGBT Impact team through the LGBT Foundation.
 All grants and transactions are publicly visible in the blockchain, so that abuse can be reduced through utmost transparency, without putting the recipients or donors into danger by disclosing their actual identity.

 Furthermore, in the future, subject to all regulatory approvals, it is envisioned that LGBT Impact will allow donations to be matched to specific projects or members with LGBT identity, injecting a further level of grassroots governance and direction into LGBT Impact's efforts.
-Also, LGBT Impact proposes to explore funding from major non-profit organizations to match its grants, or to pledge to burn Tokens in exchange for its community supervised efforts to help LGBT causes, large and small, anywhere around the globe.
+Also, LGBT Impact proposes to explore funding from major non-profit organizations to match its grants, or to pledge to burn Tokens in exchange for its community supervised efforts to help LGBT causes both large and small, anywhere around the globe.
 In both cases, the firepower of LGBT Impact can be amplified beyond its inherent funding power, while utilizing the community to allocate, supervise, and govern the funds.

 #### Example LGBT Impact: Chechnya